 Vegan yogurt is widely available.
 Most brands are made from soy, coconut, cashew, oat, or almond milk.
 Whatever kind you purchase, they all contain beneficial probiotic bacteria.
 Many vegan yogurts are also rich in protein and calcium.

 Every natural foods store stocks several varieties in its dairy case, and nearly all supermarkets carry it too.
-At the end of this article, we’ll cover how to make vegan yogurt from scratch.
+At the end of this article, I’ll cover how to make vegan yogurt from scratch.
 It’s surprisingly easy.

 Most vegan yogurts cost more than dairy-based offerings, but the price gap is narrowing.
 To save money, look for large multi-serving tubs, which are usually about one-third cheaper by weight.
 These offerings are typically plain and unsweetened.
 If you prefer fruit-flavored yogurt, just stir in some fresh fruit processed in your blender.